Your Shopping Cart

 The Proper Fit of Dress Shirts

 The body of your dress shirt covers your torso.
 While the suit jacket does cover some of this area, there’s still a lot that shows.
-If your shirt is too big, you’ll see extra fabric puffing out.
+If your dress shirt is too big, you’ll see extra fabric puffing out.
 There may be some looking baggy around the chest, but you can really tell at the waist.
 It’ll puff out, looking a bit like a muffin top.

 You can usually feel it if a shirt hugs too tightly.
 Of course, your buttons feel the strain too, and that’s why fabric wrinkles out from the buttons if the shirt is too tight.
 You’ll often also see some pulling around the seams and shoulders.